tinko26/ao/docs/api/src/ao_sys/ao_are.h.md

 void ao_are_wait_end  (ao_are_wait_t * x);
 ```

-Begins or ends, respectively, the waiting for an auto-reset event.
+Begins or ends, respectively, a waiting for an auto-reset event.